Mridulbirla13/TextUtils/README.md

 - **API Integration**: Provide API endpoints for developers to integrate TextUtils functionalities into their own applications.
 - **Advanced Encryption Methods**: Implement more sophisticated encryption algorithms.
 - **Collaboration Features**: Enable multiple users to work on the same text document in real-time.
+- **Enhanced Text Encryption/Decryption**: Add more advanced and secure text encryption and decryption methods.
+- **Advanced Text Utilities**: Expand the range of text utilities to include features like text sorting, formatting for specific coding languages, and more complex find and replace options.
+- **Miscellaneous Tools Enhancements**: Include additional tools such as a text summarizer, grammar checker, and sentiment analysis.

 ## Conclusion